-Advocates' assessment of English language access for survivors of sexual and domestic violence
+Advocates' Assessment of English Language Access for Survivors of Sexual and Domestic Violence

-In early 2014, Esperanza United conducted a national assessment of the language accessibility of court systems to survivors of sexual and domestic violence (S/DV), who have limited English proficiency (LEP).
+In early 2014, Casa de Esperanza conducted a national assessment of the language accessibility of court systems to survivors of sexual and domestic violence (S/DV), who have limited English proficiency (LEP).
 LEP is defined by the Federal Interagency Working Group on Limited English Proficiency as characteristic of "individuals who do not speak English as their primary language and who have limited ability to speak, read, write, or understand English."
 They may be immigrants, citizens, refugees, and/ or asylees.
 They may also be deaf/hard of hearing or possess a disability, however, laws related to LEP are distinct from those such as the Americans with Disabilities Act that govern language access for persons who are deaf/hard of hearing or have learning or cognitive disabilities.
 This assessment focused on survivors whose language access needs should be met under LEP-related laws and rules.